Find Schools

 $26,907 Avg Student Debt

-Full-time students from Massachusetts pay an average of $15,698 in tuition and fees if they choose to attend UMass Lowell.
+Students from Massachusetts who attend UMass Lowell full time pay an average of $15,698 in tuition and fees.
 Those students who come from outside the state pay an average of $33,624.
 Bachelor’s Degree recipients from UMass Lowell accumulate an average of $26,907 in student debt by the time they complete their degree.

 Full University of Massachusetts - Lowell Report